l4nk332/JALA-Just_Another_List_App/README.md

 `192.168.1.1:3000`

 #####Specifying Port Number
-You can specify the port number JALA will listen on by appending the '-p' flag followed by a number.
+You can specify the port number JALA will listen on by appending the *-p* flag followed by a number.
 Here is an example of JALA running on port 345:

 `$ node app -p 345`

-If no port number is specified JALA will run on port 3000 by default.
+If no port number is specified JALA will run on **port 3000** by default.